Balancing Multimodal Training Through Game-Theoretic Regularization: Multimodal Competition Regularizer

 \subsection{Approximating MI Terms}

-To approximate each \(\operatorname{CMI}\) and capture the unique contribution of each modality, the Mutual Information Perturbed Difference (\(\operatorname{MIPD}\)) serves as a surrogate function, measuring how input perturbations affect the model’s output.
+$\mathbf{I( X_1; Y \mid X_2):}$ To approximate each \(\operatorname{CMI}\) and capture the unique contribution of each modality, the \(\operatorname{MIPD}\) serves as a surrogate function, measuring how input perturbations affect the model’s output.
 By comparing predictions with and without these perturbations, \(\operatorname{MIPD}\) estimates how much information each modality provides.
 If a modality is crucial, altering its input should significantly change the output, revealing its importance.

-The perturbed version of modality $X_1$ is denoted as $\tilde{X}{1}$.
-We use permutations as our perturbation method, which will be detailed further in Section \ref{sec:permutations}.